avemphract/gittigidiyor-graduation-project-avemphract/README.md

 mvn spring-boot:run
 ```
 ***Start services with docker***
-* Firstly it has need built the project, for run with docker.
+* Firstly the project has need to be built, for run with docker.
 ```bash
 mvn clean install
 docker-compose -f docker-compose.yaml up -d